Maximize Your Workouts with Foam Rolling

 What is foam rolling?

-Foam rolling is a form of self-myofascial release, which involves using a foam roller to apply pressure to specific points on the body to release muscle tightness and improve flexibility.
+Foam rolling is a form of self-myofascial release, where a foam roller is used to apply pressure to specific parts of the body, providing brief relief from perceived muscle tightness and increasing temporary flexibility.

 What are the benefits of foam rolling?